Frequently Asked Questions and Answers about Online Courses

 Q: I was participating in a study group and meeting with an academic coach.
 Can I still do that?

 Most services offered by the New Brunswick Learning Center are still being offered, but in an online format.
-Please visit the for additional details.
+Please visit the Learning Center website for additional details.

 For Newark students, Student Support, such as the Learning Center and Writing Center, will be continuing in an online format.
 Please visit the Student Support website for additional details.